ReginaldLeandre/PokemonProjFrontend/README.md

 # Pokémon Black Market

-**The application is named "Pokémon Black Market," offering a complex yet enjoyable web experience for Pokémon enthusiasts and collectors.
+**Welcome to the "Pokémon Black Market."
+This application offers a complex yet enjoyable web experience for Pokémon enthusiasts and collectors.
 Users can choose to either buy Pokémon directly at a premium price or acquire Poké Balls at a fraction of the cost for a chance to "Encounter" Pokémon in the wild.
 The "Encounter" feature serves as a mini-game, allowing users to use their purchased Poké Balls to catch Pokémon that appear in this section of the app.**

 **Once a user has acquired Pokémon or purchased a Poké Ball, they can conveniently view their collection in the user profile section.
 Additionally, users have the option to search for a specific Pokémon on the "Find Pokémon" page by entering the name or National Pokédex number.**